ibm-cloud-docs/resiliency/bcdr-services-that-help.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.cloud_notm}} services that can help you build a cross region DR solution
+# Building a cross region disaster recovery solution with {{site.data.keyword.cloud_notm}} services
 {: #KeyServicesTitle}

-When you deploy a solution on IBM Cloud, it will consist of one or more {{site.data.keyword.cloud_notm}} services.
-Correctly deployed, these services will provide a resilient environment for your workload.
-However, a number of services can also be used in your disaster recovery (DR) design, that may or may not feature in your workload's deployment architecture.
-This section highlights those services.
+When you deploy a solution on IBM Cloud, it generally consists of one or more {{site.data.keyword.cloud_notm}} services.
+When the solution is deployed correctly, the services provide a resilient environment for your workload.
+However, a number of services can also be used in your disaster recovery design, that might not be part of your workload's deployment architecture.
+Learn more about those services in the following section.

 ## {{site.data.keyword.cos_full_notm}}
 {: #KeyServicesCOS}